 States can change from liberal to conservative over time due to factors like immigration, empowerment of minority groups (which tend to support liberal policies over conservative ones), and taxation.
 New York, for example, used to be highly conservative but is now much more progressive.

 Below are the ten most liberal states in the United States.
 The data is based on a 2018 Gallup pull.

 Massachusetts is also the home state of well-known politicians such as Elizabeth Warren, Michael Dukakis, Jill Stein, and the Kennedy’s.
-That state also has a high number of urban areas and a highly educated population – two factors that strongly contribute to a liberal environment.
+That state also has many urban areas and a highly educated population – two factors that strongly contribute to a liberal environment.

 Maine is the second-most liberal state in the country.
 33% of voters identify as liberal; however, the liberal advantage is -2 because 35% of voters identify as conservative.
 In the 2016 presidential election, 47.9% of Maine voted Democratic, while 44.9% voted Republican.
 Maine is one of the few states where moderates do not outnumber liberals or conservatives, with 29% of voters identifying as moderate.

-Vermont is the third-most liberal state in the country with 32% of voters identifying as liberal.
-With 28% of voters identifying as conservative, Vermont has a liberal advantage of 4 points, the third-highest in the country.
-56.3% of Vermont voters voted Democratic in the 2016 election while 30.3% voted Republican.
+Vermont is the third-most liberal state in the country, with 32% of voters identifying as liberal.
+With 28% of voters identifying as conservative, Vermont has a liberal advantage of 4 points, the third-highest country.
+56.3% of Vermont voters voted Democratic in the 2016 election, while 30.3% voted Republican.
 In 2012, Barack Obama won Vermont by 35.6 percentage points.